 Ensure that the verification of fail-safe and low-risk fracture items is based on valid assumptions, i.e.: to consider only detected defects for fail safe items, and VDT for low-risk fracture items.

-The damage threat assessment takes into account damage protection, inspection and indication performed throughout the service life of the item.
+The damage threat assessment takes into account damage protection, NDT and indication performed throughout the service life of the item.

 The damage threat assessment is also applied to those safe life items screened for manufacturing defects by proof testing, in conformance with 8.4.4.2g, to ensure that no detrimental damage occurs after proof testing.